 c.
 USABA’s Grievance, Complaint and Appeal Procedures shall include the opportunity for review by a disinterested individual or body.

 Additional Terms of This Policy:

-This athlete safety policy may be amended from time to time by the USOC.
+This athlete safety policy may be amended from time to time by the USOPC.
 Additionally, USABA shall be guided by the principle that the health, safety and well-being of our athletes are fundamental elements of our managerial responsibility.
-USABA understands that failure to meet the minimum standards as set forth by this policy may result in disciplinary action by the USOC including, without limitation, loss of status as a USOC Multi-Sport Organization and loss of status and USOC support as the High Performance Management Organization for goalball.
+USABA understands that failure to meet the minimum standards as set forth by this policy may result in disciplinary action by the USOPC including, without limitation, loss of status as a USOPC Multi-Sport Organization and loss of status and USOPC support as the High Performance Management Organization for goalball.

 Additionally, an individual who has committed a SafeSport violation who receives USOPC benefits may, at the discretion, lose those benefits.
 Benefits that may be lost or restricted may include, but are not limited to, athlete support payments, tuition grants, use of and residence at Olympic Training Centers (including the Goalball Center of Excellence Resident housing), elite athlete health insurance, alumni relations programs, athlete marketing programs, athlete ambassador programs, athlete service centers, career assistance programs, media services, USOPC workshops, conferences and summits, personal development programs, sports medicine and performance services, and sports coaching and education programs.
 Additionally, individuals may lose opportunities to participate in or be associated with the U.S. delegation at a Delegation Event and any other competition or event as determined by the USOPC.

 The Center for SafeSport offers a Parent Toolkit that provides tips and information for supporting a positive sport experience for children.

 Parents of Preschool Children

 Parents of High School Aged Adolescents